Biswas57/kaflow/README.md

 Generics:
 - Type Flexibility: The system uses Java generics to handle messages of any type, making the system able to adapt to different data types without duplicating code.
-    - This will be implemented using the Factory Pattern to create Objects of differing types.

 ### Initial UML Diagram